OWASP/www-staff/projects/201911-donate-form.md

    1. Page on website
    2. Link from an email
    3. Link from a partner

+2. Donate button will have two parameters
+   1. Title of the page
+   2. Repo path (for light integration)
 2. Donation page has:
    1. Introductory copy about "Why Donate to OWASP Foundation"
    1. pre-set donation amounts of $10, $25, $50, $100 and other.